kjh1980/MoEngage-Docs/iOS.rst

 To pass location as key value pairs, Use the following approach

-for eg. event name is "loaction_search", where we have to pass "loc" as additional information with values as latitude and longitude of the location.
+for eg. event name is "location_search", where we have to pass "loc" as additional information with values as latitude and longitude of the location.

 ::